 Other events and resources

 National children and adult services conference

-Organised by the ADASS, the LGA and ADCS, this annual conference is aimed at those with responsibilities for or interests in social care, children's services, education, health and related fields.
-The conference includes keynote and ministerial addresses, plenary sessions by system leaders, and opportunities to hear about innovation and for networking.
+Organised by ADASS, the LGA and ADCS, this annual conference is aimed at those with responsibilities for car and health, children's services, education, and related fields.
+The 2022 National Children and Adult Services Conference will be taking place on 2 – 4 November in Manchester and will include keynote and ministerial addresses, plenary sessions by system leaders, and opportunities to hear about innovation and for networking.